 Introduction to the use of state-of-the-art finite element technology in mechanical engineering analysis.
 Fundamentals of computer graphics, solid modeling, finite element modeling and interactive design.
 Analysis and evaluation of linear static and dynamic mechanical systems.
 With project.
 Generally offered fall.
-(Formerly ME 487)

-Prerequisite(s): (ME 308 or ME 3300), (ME 361 or ME 3250), and major standing.
+Prerequisite(s): ME 3300, ME 3250, and major standing.